-Other uncertain factors
+Certain other uncertain factors

 Our interviewees and policy documents also revealed a number of other factors, enumerated below, that influence decision making which may be more decisive ‘(un)certainty factors’, none of which is currently susceptible to the type of quantification based modelling and uncertainty analysis that has become common.
 This is not to deny the importance of such traditional uncertainty analysis, but it cannot cover all uncertainties and may well not include those dominating the decision maker.